metabase/metabase/docs/troubleshooting-guide/db-connection.md

 2. Go to **Advanced options** > **Additional JDBC connection string options** and add `trustServerCertificate=true`.
 3. Click **Save**.

+Also, you might want to check if the driver that Metabase is using to connect to your Data Warehouse supports the version of your product.
+E.g. before v46, we don't support Microsoft SQL 2022

 ## Testing a database connection

 As you work through the troubleshooting steps in this guide, you can check if each component is working as expected: